lycorislov/lycorislov/README.md

 ```
-     ‼️➡️ ATTENTION ; This page is still a MAJOR WIP and will continue to be updated regularly as I figure GitHub out!
+     ‼️➡️ ATTENTION ; Many linked resources below apply for more than one country.
+(EX: irusa, rescue.org, This page is additionally still a MAJOR WIP and will continue to be updated regularly as I figure GitHub and Rentry out!

 ```